 Ok, so we’ve covered the pros and cons of transferring a SIPP, and now you may be wondering ‘can I transfer my pension myself?’.
 The answer is yes, you can.
 Although legally you have to take regulated financial advice before you transfer a defined benefit pension (such as a final salary scheme) worth more than £30,000, this rule does not apply to other types of pension schemes like SIPPs.

-This means you could make the decision to transfer your SIPP and just do it yourself.
-You might feel that professional advice is unnecessary and your switch should be fairly straightforward.
+This means you could make the decision to transfer your SIPP and just do it yourself using a company like PensionBee.
 If you do choose to take advice, the main downside is the cost, as you will have to pay the adviser’s fee plus any switching costs, which could wipe out any potential savings.
 This is something the FCA highlighted in its platform review as an issue which could deter consumers from moving to cheaper investment platforms.
 It said: “Many advisers in our sample charge an extra fee for switching on top of their ongoing advice fee, which can cancel out the potential benefit of lower platform fees and act as an additional barrier.”

 If you’d prefer to do the legwork yourself, start by reading our round-up of the best and cheapest SIPPs on the market.